Looking for a delicious way to prepare your halibut? This Creamy Halibut Chowder is simple, delicious, warming, and requires only one pot to make.

 We want to sear the halibut, so it has a nice texture, but we don’t want to overcook it.
 The solution to this in a one pot meal?
 Sear the halibut in butter first and then remove it and set it aside to add back in later.

+Pat the halibut dry with a paper towel and season it on both sides with a pinch of salt and pepper.
 It’s best to peel your onions, cut them around the core, and dice them now, too.

 Get a large pot or Dutch oven hot over medium heat and add the butter.
 Once the butter is melted, tilt the pot to ensure the butter is in an even layer on the bottom of the pan.

-Carefully lower the seasoned halibut into the butter.
+Carefully lower the seasoned halibut into the sizzling butter.
 Sear it for about 2-3 minutes before flipping.
 Note, when the halibut is ready it will readily release from the bottom of the pot and can easily be flipped.

 If the halibut is stuck, don’t force it.
 Give it another minute or two before attempting to flip again.
+Once seared on both sides, remove the halibut and set it aside to cool.

-Peel and mince the garlic, peel the potatoes and chop them into bite-sized chunks, and clean and dice your celery stalks.
+Meanwhile, peel and mince the garlic, peel the potatoes and chop them into bite-sized chunks, and clean and dice your celery stalks.

 Then, still over medium heat, add the vegetable broth, remaining salt and pepper, and nutmeg to the pot with the cooked onions.

 Then add the prepped veggies.
-Simmer uncovered for 30-35 minutes until the potatoes are fork-tender.
+Simmer uncovered for 30-35 minutes until the potatoes are fork tender.
 Stir occasionally so that nothing sticks to the bottom of the pot and burns.

 How to Properly Store and Reheat Leftover Chowder with Halibut